xeruf/instalee/README.md

 Alternatively, you can download just the [`instalee`](./instalee) script and configure it yourself.
-On Arch you can install the script to `/usr/bin` and the man-page with the `instalee-git` AUR package.
+On Arch you can install the `instalee-git` AUR package to get the man-page and copy the script into `/usr/bin`.

 #### Windows